 Students and staff automatically get a library card.
-Visitors can apply for a library card at the library office, the library desk or the reception.
+Visitors can apply for a library card at the library office, only during office opening hours.
 We offer day and year passes.

 Lost or damaged cards can be replaced by the librarians after paying an administration fee.

 The library regularly receives donations.
 We already own a copy of some of the books.
 The doubles are then put for sale.
 The proceeds are, of course, used to buy new books for our library.

 A multifunctional is available in the entrance wing to print, scan or copy.
 All ETF students and staff get a student/library card with a barcode and login code on the back.
 Guest cards are available at the reception.
 Scans are free.
 Students will be billed for copies and prints.
 Guests are required to pay at the reception.
 Detailed instructions are posted by the multifunctional.

 Remember you can only copy short sections due to copyrights.
 The law allows you to copy on paper or scan from (fragments of) books, articles and photos.
 The prior consent of the author or publisher is not required for this, at least under the condition that the copies are made for private use or for educational or scientific purposes.
 If you want to copy for other purposes (or if you want to copy a book in its entirety), the permission of authors and publishers is needed.
 The European copyright law indicates that you are allowed to copy one chapter or 10 to 20 % of a book.

 Does the ETF library provide an ILL service (InterBibliothecair Leenverkeer/InterLibrary Loans)?